eepyamre/drawamare/overview.md

 1. **User Layers**:

-   - Each user has their own drawing layer, dynamically created and managed on the frontend using Pixi.js `Container` and `RenderTexture`.
+   - **Partially Implemented**: Each user can now technically have **multiple drawing layers** through the refactored data structure.
+The frontend code now has a structure to manage multiple layers per user, but **layer management UI and full functionality are still pending.**
-   - Layers are differentiated by user ID, allowing for individual drawing spaces within the shared canvas.
+   - Layers are differentiated and organized per user, allowing for individual drawing spaces within the shared canvas, with the groundwork laid for multi-layer flexibility.
-   - Users are assigned layers upon receiving drawing commands from the server.
+   - Users are assigned an initial layer upon connection. **Functionality to create additional layers and select active layers is not yet implemented in the UI.**
+   - **Layer Ordering and Selection**: **UI and logic for layer reordering and selection are still TODO.**

 2. **Undo/Redo**:

-   - **Undo**: Implemented on the client-side in `src/main.ts`.
-It utilizes a `historyStack` to store previous states of the canvas as `RenderTexture`s.
-When undo is triggered, it reverts to the previous state from the history and broadcasts the updated canvas state to other clients. **Needs to be modified to manage history per user/layer.**
-   - **Redo**: Implemented on the client-side in `src/main.ts` using a `redoStack`.
-It allows re-applying states that were previously undone and broadcasts the updated canvas state to other clients. **Needs to be modified to manage redo per user/layer.**
+   - **Partially Implemented**: **Undo and Redo are being transitioned to a per-layer basis**.
+The `Layer` type now includes `historyStack` and `redoStack`. **However, the undo/redo logic is still using a global `historyStack` and `redoStack` and needs to be refactored to use the per-layer stacks.**
+   - **Undo**: Client-side implementation in `src/main.ts` is **partially adapted**.
+The structure is prepared for per-layer history, but the actual logic needs to be updated to utilize the `layer.historyStack`.
+Broadcasting of updated canvas state to other clients will need to be layer-specific.
+   - **Redo**: Client-side implementation in `src/main.ts` is **partially adapted**.
+Similar to undo, the structure is prepared, but logic needs to be refactored for per-layer `redoStack`.
+Broadcasting needs to be layer-specific.
-   - Undo and redo actions are now synchronized across clients.
-When a user performs undo/redo, all other clients' canvases are updated to reflect the same state. **Synchronization needs to be reviewed when history is separated per user/layer.**
+   - Undo and redo actions are **intended to be layer-specific and synchronized**, but **the implementation is not yet complete**.
+Synchronization mechanism needs to be updated to handle layer-specific redraws once per-layer history is fully implemented.

 3. **Real-Time Sync**:

    - Real-time drawing updates are implemented.
-   - When a user draws, their strokes are immediately visible to all other connected users in near real-time.
+   - When a user draws, their strokes are immediately visible to all other connected users in near real-time. **Layer identification in drawing commands is not yet implemented in the payload.**
-   - Uses Socket.IO for broadcasting drawing commands and canvas redraws.
+   - Uses Socket.IO for broadcasting drawing commands and canvas redraws. **Needs to be adapted to include layer IDs in payloads.**

 4. **Initial Canvas State for New Users**:
-   - **Implemented**: When a new user connects, they now receive the current state of the drawing canvas upon connection, ensuring they see what has already been drawn.
+   - **Needs Adaptation**: When a new user connects, they currently receive the initial state based on the old single-layer system. **The `userLayers` event and handling need to be completely reworked to accommodate the multi-layer structure and send initial state for all layers.**

 ---